clementw168/Efficientnet-evaluation/README.md

 # Efficientnet-evaluation

-This repository aims to evaluate `Efficientnet` on a test set of 50,000 images.
+This repository aims to evaluate a pre-trained `Efficientnet` on a test set of 50,000 images.

 ## Dataset

 The dataset is a balanced set of 50,000 images over 1,000 classes.
-Some images are in `gray scale` or in `RGBA` format. `gray scale` are repeated to have 3 channels and `RGBA` images are converted to `RGB`.
+Some images are in `gray scale` or in `RGBA` format. `gray scale` images are repeated to have 3 channels and `RGBA` images are converted to `RGB`.